 Coolers for a CPU are also essential for removing heat from the motherboard.
 But you better know the form factor of your motherboard before buying a cooler, or else it will be a waste of time and money.
 Any type of cooling setup is adequate, whether a water cooler or an air cooler with heatsinks.

 Expansion Slots and Connectivity

 Each motherboard has specific expansion and storage slots alongside USB ports.
 In most motherboards, the chipset manufacturers like Intel and AMD specify the maximum number of slots and ports supported.
 So, every motherboard manufacturer using the chipset has to go by the book.

 There are multiple types of slots and ports in each motherboard.
-But three most common ones are the expansion slots, storage slots and USB ports.
+But the three most common ones are the expansion slots, storage slots, and USB ports.

 Visuals and Aesthetics